HabitatFramework/DevelopersGuide/preface/preface.rst

 :doc:`../installer/installer` summarises the features and configuration options that are used for creating an installer for the tool.

 :doc:`../building/building` lists the steps to follow when building the tool and distributing a new release.

+:doc:`../registration/registration` describes how and why the tool is registered as an ArcGIS extension.

 :doc:`../documentation/documentation` gives an overview of the associated online guides and how to maintain them.